0x2a-42/lelwel/README.md

   A rule that has direct left recursion.
   The rule must consist of a top level alternation.
   There may be multiple recursive and non-recursive branches.
-  A node in the syntax tree is only created if a recursive branch is taken.
+  A node in the syntax tree is not created if a non-recursive branch is taken that consists of a single rule reference.

   **Example:**
   ```antlr